Share

 • Requirements for vascular access location and type depend on the type of extracorporeal circulation used.

-• For standalone CytoSorb use (hemoperfusion/hemoadsorption), vascular access equivalent to that used for CRRT treatments is required.
+• For standalone CytoSorb use (hemoperfusion/hemoadsorption), a vascular access equivalent to that used for CRRT treatments is required.

 Indication Therapy control